Verifying the surjective relation between symmetric potential function and its Scattering Matrix in 1D: Theory

 When a wave propagates through arbitrary potential, its amplitudes change.
 And Scattering matrix can interpret these changes by 2$\times$2 matrix in 1D.

-Figure.
-2 shows that the arbitrary potential at -a$<$x$<$a in 1D.
-If we can divide this situation into three regions like Fig. 2 and A, B, C, D as the wave amplitude, we can construct the scattering matrix(S-matrix) like Eq.
-(1).
+Figure. \ref{fg2} shows that the arbitrary potential at $-a<x<a$ in 1D.
+If we can divide this situation into three regions like Fig. \ref{fg2} and $A, B, C, D$ as the wave amplitude, we can construct the scattering matrix(S-matrix) like Eq. (\ref{eq1}).

-According to the time-independent Schrodinger equation, Eq.
-(2), we can construct a wave equation like Eq.
-(3)$\sim$Eq.
-(5).
+According to the time-independent Schrodinger equation, Eq. (\ref{eq2}), we can construct a wave equation like Eq. (\ref{eq3})$\sim$Eq. (\ref{eq5}).